Meeting with an unusual CCO: Trapdraper.

 I met Jason M. Peterson at the 2018 Cannes Lions, the day before his fascinating talk with Vic Mensa: “What Brands Can Learn From Hip Hop”.
 Since I work in the industry and run my advertising blog, I have met many bosses from the industry, including CEOs and CCOs from big ad agencies, but as Don Draper, he’s definitely not like the others.
 His Twitter handle? @Trapdraper.

-Partly because beside his Havas USA Chairman and Chief Creative Officer role he has 1,1 million followers on Instagram, he is a social media expert and lover (which is rare for a CCO!), his freedom of speech is quite uncommon in the industry, he’s a good friend of many famous rappers, including Kanye West… And for many other reasons you will find in the interview below.
+Partly because beside his Havas USA’s former Chairman and Chief Creative Officer role he has 1,1 million followers on Instagram, he is a social media expert and lover (which is rare for a CCO!), his freedom of speech is quite uncommon in the industry, he is a good friend of many famous rappers, including Kanye West… And for many other reasons you will find in the interview below.

 Jason M. Peterson on the industry

 Art director or copywriter?

 “Big balls, but I believe you can’t have big balls if you don’t have big data.
 If you don’t have the support behind you it’s like going in the water when it’s really cold, it shrinks…”

 Google or Apple?

 “Casey Neistat.”
 (One of the most famous YouTuber in the world, 10,4M followers.)